 The active metabolite of vitamin D_3 (calcitriol) regulates the absorption, transport, deposition and mobilization of calcium together with parathyroid hormone.
 Increasing concentrations of vitamin D_3 result in an increased concentration of ionized and total calcium, a decreased concentration of sodium and phosphorus and an improved absorption and retention of phosphorus.
 A vitamin D_3 deficiency results in hypocalcaemia, hypophosphatemia, rickets (with an enlargement in the proliferative zone of the growth plate) and tibial dyschondroplasia [1].
 Affected flocks usually show reluctance to move at the age of four to seven weeks together with swelling of the joints, a poor growth rate and poor feathering.
 In egg producing flocks osteomalacia will occur and the egg production will decrease.
 Also the quality of the egg shell decreases gradually [4].
-There is some conflict in the concentration of vitamin D_3 that should be used to gain optimum ash content of bones; Whitehead concluded that 1000-1250 IU/kg was not enough to totally prevent rickets or acquire maximum bone ash content[60].
-In 2004 the same author concluded that the requirements of broilers up to 14 days of age to gain a good cortical bone quality range from 35 to 50 μ g/kg feed with optimal dietary calcium and phosphorus levels.
-The requirements increase to 250 μ g/kg feed to prevent TD [61].
-Kasim & Edwards however did obtain maximum bone ash content with 1100 IU/kg [62].
-When chickens are not exposed to ultraviolet light, the concentration of vitamin D3 has to be increased to 1600 IU/kg [63].
+There is some conflict in the concentration of vitamin D_3 that should be used to gain optimum ash content of bones; Whitehead concluded that 1000-1250 IU/kg was not enough to totally prevent rickets or acquire maximum bone ash content[61].
+In 2004 the same author concluded that the requirements of broilers up to 14 days of age to gain a good cortical bone quality range from 35 to 50 μg/kg feed with optimal dietary calcium and phosphorus levels.
+The requirements increase to 250 μg/kg feed to prevent TD [62].
+Kasim & Edwards however did obtain maximum bone ash content with 1100 IU/kg [63].
+When chickens are not exposed to ultraviolet light, the concentration of vitamin D_3 has to be increased to 1600 IU/kg [64].
 In a recent study it was concluded that the supplementation of vitamin D resulted in a lower incidence of lameness in general and specifically bacterial chondronecrosis with osteomyelitis.
-This effect was found even though the vitamin D concentration in the basal feed was already 5500 IU/kg [64].
+This effect was found even though the vitamin D concentration in the basal feed was already 5500 IU/kg [65].

 The prevention of bone problems in broilers is best done with supplementation of the breeder hens.
-When hens were supplemented with 2000 IU/kg (compared to 250 IU/kg), the incidence of tibial dyschondroplasia in the progeny decreased during the middle and final stages of production [65].
-A combination of supplementing both breeders and broilers is also possible: Atencio et al. showed that broilers which came from hens given 2000-4000 IU/kg and were given 200-3200 IU/kg in their own feed showed best growth and highest bone ash content [66].
-In another study from the same author concentrations of 2000-4000 IU/kg feed were determined as minimal requirement to minimize the occurrence of tibial dyschondroplasia and calcium rickets as much as possible [67].
+When hens were supplemented with 2000 IU/kg (compared to 250 IU/kg), the incidence of tibial dyschondroplasia in the progeny decreased during the middle and final stages of production [66].
+A combination of supplementing both breeders and broilers is also possible: Atencio et al. showed that broilers which came from hens given 2000-4000 IU/kg and were given 200-3200 IU/kg in their own feed showed best growth and highest bone ash content [67].
+In another study from the same author concentrations of 2000-4000 IU/kg feed were determined as minimal requirement to minimize the occurrence of tibial dyschondroplasia and calcium rickets as much as possible [68].

-When looked at growth, bone mineralization and excretion of minerals, the minimum vitamin D_3 requirement in broilers is 25 μg/kg [68].
+When looked at growth, bone mineralization and excretion of minerals, the minimum vitamin D_3 requirement in broilers is 25 μg/kg [69].
 Feed with high concentrations of vitamin D_3 (3500 IU/kg) decrease the occurrence of tibial dyschondroplasia in broilers.

-Besides a decrease in bone abnormalities in the progeny, vitamin D_3 supplementation of the breeders also results in an increased growth rate of the progeny [65, 67].
+Besides a decrease in bone abnormalities in the progeny, vitamin D_3 supplementation of the breeders also results in an increased growth rate of the progeny [66, 68].

 Vitamin D_3 concentrations of 1500-3500 IU/kg positively influence the immune system of broilers.
-The mortality is however not different in supplemented and not supplemented broilers [69].
+The mortality is however not different in supplemented and not supplemented broilers [70].
 The role of vitamin D_3 is associated with cell medicated immunity since this vitamin is needed for the maturation and functioning of macrophages, especially during the first two weeks of life [1].
+Vitamin D_3 has a dose -dependent immunomodulatory effect, with improvement of the Th2 cell response [60].